Hoshino Resorts KAI Yufuin, modern ryokan architecture set among terraced rice paddies in Oita Prefecture

 "Hoshino's quietest, most considered KAI property, the rice paddies are not decoration, the paddies are the view, and the bath water is the same that the village has used for three centuries."

-KAI Yufuin opened in August 2022 as the most architecturally ambitious property in Hoshino Resorts' regional-onsen KAI portfolio.
-The site sits in Yufuin-cho, the most prestigious hot-spring village in Kyushu, sheltered beneath the twin peaks of Mount Yufu and historically the working-rice-paddy counterpart to the more commercial onsen towns nearby.
-Hoshino's brief to its architects was to build a ryokan that did not erase the paddies but used them as the central design element.
-The result is a low, ground-hugging structure of five wings arranged around the working rice fields, with elevated wooden walkways above the terraces and bedrooms positioned so the paddies, flooded and silver in May, green in July, gold in October, are the primary view.
+KAI Yufuin opened in August 2022 as the most architecturally ambitious property in Hoshino Resorts' regional-onsen KAI portfolio, and its twentieth KAI ryokan.
+The site sits in Yufuin-cho, the most prestigious hot-spring village in Kyushu, sheltered beneath the twin peaks of Mount Yufu and historically the-rice-paddy counterpart to the more commercial onsen towns nearby.
+Hoshino handed the brief to Kengo Kuma & Associates: build a ryokan that did not erase the paddies but used them as the central design element.
+The result is a low, ground-hugging structure of five wings arranged around the rice fields, with elevated wooden walkways above the terraces and bedrooms positioned so the paddies, flooded and silver in May, green in July, gold in October, are the primary view.

 The 45 rooms divide across five categories from 48 to 65 square metres.
 The TA3 and FA4 Standard Rooms are tatami-floored Japanese-style with futons; the upper categories, RA, RB3, and RC3, each have a private outdoor onsen bath fed directly from the Yufuin spring source.
 The RC3 at 65 square metres is the suite category, with three single futons, the largest in-room rotenburo of the property, and a corner aspect that captures Mount Yufu through the bath window.
 Every category includes traditional yukata, tabi socks, an in-room tea service, and the woven obi-belt detail that runs through the property's textiles as the design signature.